Table of Contents

 Intramuscular steroid injection settles the inflammation and pain in the muscle.

-Surgical management has more chances of success in thoracic outlet syndrome.
+Surgical management has a greater chance of success in TOS.
 First rib resection or cervical rib removal can be done if structures are compressed against the rib.
-Scalene muscle is removed in patients in whom neurovascular structures are compressed along the scalene muscle.
+The scalene muscle is removed in patients in whom neurovascular structures are compressed along the scalene muscle.